Uberspace/lab/source/guide_gsales2.rst

 The codebase of GSALES 2 is obfuscated and encrypted with the IonCube Encoder.
 In order to run GSALES 2 on your server you need the so called IonCube Loader.
-Please follow the guide guide_ioncube_ to setup the loader for your space.
+Please follow the guide `ionCube Loader`_ to setup the loader for your space.